 Anne Marie Scheffler is pretty charismatic herself.
 Born into a Polish- Catholic family of six, Anne Marie was always larger than life.
-In all the plays in high school, a cheerleader and school president, she got out of high school and hit her career running when she moved to Toronto.
-TV series, commercials, independent movies, improv and Second City later, she quickly became known for her hilarious one woman shows which took her across Canada and the US.
+In all the plays in high school, a cheerleader and school president, she graduated from Alliston's Banting Memorial High School and hit her career running when she moved to Toronto.
+TV series, films, commercials, theatre and Second City later, she quickly became known for her hilarious one woman shows which took her across Canada and the US.

 “When opportunity knocks, I like to open the door a crack and say- “can you give me a minute?””
-And so she did what any good Canadian girl would do, she politely ran away from success.
 A single dad swept her off her feet, and they got pregnant and married in that order.
-So Anne Marie threw herself into her new family and turned her back on the entertainment industry.
+So Anne Marie threw herself into her new family.
 But dropping who you really are can’t last for long.
 “I could never stay in a relationship with a guy for longer than two years.
 You know I’d turn into what I thought he wanted me to be.
 If he liked Star Trek, so did I. If he went for a run every morning, I bought running shoes… and always went for a run every morning… actually that was pretty good for me.
 But after two years, the real me always emerges.”
 But can a mom can be her real self, too?
 Can't she?

-Ironically, it was when her second son was two years old, that she snapped.
-“I remember being in the kitchen, doing the daily drudge, the kids were in the living room, and Pink’s Just Like A Pill came on the radio.
+Ironically, it was when her youngest son was two years old, when Anne Marie snapped.
+“I remember being in the kitchen, doing the daily drudge, the kids were playing in the living room, and Pink’s Just Like A Pill came on the radio.
 I just transformed.
 I started singing and dancing like a maniac.
-I knew their was a part of me- the part that was about to get a TV series- that was dying to get out.”
+I knew there was a part of me- the part that was about to get a TV series- that was dying to get out.”
 So she wrote Suddenly Mommy.